Code-Institute-Submissions/apometricsTK-ci_ms4_nichetix_OctResub/README.md

 - Strg+C
 - Strg+V

+For Database operations the local version was observed with pgAdmin.

 #### Project Validator

 Pycharm IDE integrated code inspector was used on every project file and all errors were corrected.